-This article appears in the April 2018 edition of Valemus Law's THE BRIEF, a monthly email newsletter containing the latest legal news and opinion from our lawyers.
+This article appears in the June 2018 edition of Valemus Law's THE BRIEF, a monthly email newsletter containing the latest legal news and opinion from our lawyers.
 To download your copy, please click on the button above.
 To subscribe to our monthly news round-ups, please email email@example.com with 'Subscribe to The Brief' in the subject line.

-Reproduced by kind permission of Practical Law
+Reproduced by kind permission from Practical Law

 Areas of agreement

 Part three of the draft withdrawal agreement (separation provisions) will apply from the end of the transition period and aims to clarify what will happen if procedures are ongoing at the end of that period, when EU law would generally stop applying to the UK.